Senate passes $1.7 trillion spending bill | Gephardt Daily

-Dec.
-22 (UPI) — The Senate passed a $1.7 trillion government spending bill on Thursday after Majority Leader Chuck Schumer announced on the floor that an agreement had been reached to break a stalemate.
+WASHINGTON, D.C., Dec.
+22, 2022 (UPI) — The Senate passed a $1.7 trillion government spending bill on Thursday after Majority Leader Chuck Schumer announced on the floor that an agreement had been reached to break a stalemate.

 The Senate voted 68-29 to send the legislation to the House.
 As the lawmakers scramble to avoid a partial government shutdown before the holidays, Schumer had urged senators not too stray far from the chamber to speed up the process.